ikemen-engine/modules/external/mods/trials/README.md

 	; trialcounter.font.height	=
 	trialcounter.text			= "Trial %s of %t"
   	trialcounter.allclear.text 	= "All Trials Clear"
+	trialcounter.notrialsdata.text = "No Trials Data Found"
-	; trialcounter: text element, displays current trial number and total number of trials
+	; trialcounter: text element, displays current trial number and total number of trials ; Can display a different string when all trials are clear, or when no trials data is found when loading the character

 	totaltrialtimer.pos			= 310,228
 	totaltrialtimer.font		= 1,0,-1